MichaelNchor/alx-higher_level_programming/0x03-python-data_structures/README.md

 - Prototype: `def replace_in_list(my_list, idx, element):`
 - If `idx` is negative, the function should not modify anything, and returns the original list
 - If `idx` is out of range (> of number of element in `my_list`), the function should not modify anything, and returns the original list
-- You are not allowed to import any module
+- You are noed to import any module
 - You are not allowed to use `try/except`

 * [3-print_reversed_list_integer.py](3-print_reversed_list_integer.py) - Write a function that prints all integers of a list, in reverse order.
 - Prototype: `def print_reversed_list_integer(my_list=[]):`
 - Format: one integer per line.
 See example
 - You are not allowed to import any module
-- You can assume that the list only contains integers
+- You can asst the list only contains integers
 - You are not allowed to cast integers into strings
 - You have to use `str.format()` to print integers